SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Authority_and_Markets_Susan_Stranges_Writings_on_International_Political_Economy/index.md

 ---

-title: "Demo/Template object"
+title: "Authority and Markets: Susan Strange's Writings of International Political Economy"
-description: "This is the text displayed by the search results"
+description: "By Susan Strange; Edited by Roger Tooze and Christopher May"
-datetext: "2023"
+datetext: "2002"
-excerpt: "Citation data"
+excerpt: Strange, Susan.
+Edited by Roger Tooze, Christopher May.
+New York: Palgrave Macmillan, 2002.
-excerpt2: "Abstract content"
+excerpt2: "Collection of 16 works by Susan Strange, with an introduction and commentaries by Roger Tooze and Christopher May."
-excerpt3: "Extra content like key terms"
+excerpt3: "Keywords: Political Economy; Structural Power, Power; Theory; Other"

-date: 2023
+date: 2002
-tags: ["keyword1", "keyword2", "2020's", "Strange-Influenced Works"]
+tags: ["Political Economy", "Structural Power, Power", "Theory", "Other", "Strange-Influenced Works", "2000's"]
-contributors: ["Daniel Brett"]
+contributors: ["Susan Strange", "Editor: Roger Tooze", "Editor: Christopher May"]
-categories: ["Source1", "Demo Paper"]
+categories: ["Edited Volume"]

 draft: false
 weight: 50